leklund/leklund.github.io/source/_posts/2015-03-17-managing-rewrites-for-a-rails-app-on-heroku-with-nginx-plus-phusion-passenger.markdown

 date: 2015-03-17 23:26:06 -0400
 comments: true
 categories: [rails, nginx, passenger, rewrites, heroku]
+keywords: rails,nginx,passenger,rewrites,heroku,how-to,phusion,port,redirect
+description: "Use nginx running as part of Phusion Passenger standalone to manage rewrite rules and redirects for Rails apps running on Heroku"
 ---
 The custom CMS that we built for kaboom.org has to manage a lot of rewrite rules because the information architecture keeps getting rejiggered.
 We were managing them with Rack::Rewrite